Ethan Allen’s Passport adds a welcome spin to tradition.

 Ethan Allen has been busy.
 Aside from the long-awaited Passport, EA released three lines last year that created quite a stir.

 Buckhead, named for Atlanta’s hottest (and hippest) neighborhood, was the first.
 The line is a fresh take on traditional design that blends farmhouse and townhouse styles.
-It’s infused with European inspiration and Southern charm.
+European inspiration and Southern charm come together.

 Brooklyn, the second, is as one would expect – urban industrial coated with “fearless individuality” and “unconventional beauty”.